-Schaefer notes that Twitter “retweets” and Facebook “likes” are actually neck-in-neck in terms of being the most powerful sources of social reach and influence.
+Schaefer notes that Twitter “retweets” and Facebook “likes” are actually neck-in-neck in terms of being the most powerful sources of social reach and influence when it comes to writing social media content.
 However, securing this kind of interaction for your corporate content on Twitter is a far more manageable affair.

 Essentially, with people being more selective about what they share on Facebook, it’s actually easier to generate viral content and grow your digital presence on Twitter.
 With the realization guiding the way, doesn’t it make sense for your brand to take advantage of a platform that offers just as much in terms of SEO benefits and social punch, but doesn’t require nearly as much time and effort invested into the process?